Dewciak/CatchZone/README.md

 CatchZone is a Pokémon browser built with React and Vite.
 It fetches data from the public [PokeAPI](https://pokeapi.co/) and allows users to search and filter Pokémon by type.
 Users can also view a detailed page for each Pokémon with stats like types, height, weight, experience, and number of moves.

-## 🔗 Live Demo
+## Live Demo

 [https://catch-zone.vercel.app](https://catch-zone.vercel.app)

-## ✨ Features
+## Features

-- 🔍 Search Pokémon by name
+- Search Pokemon by name
-- 🧪 Filter Pokémon by type
+- Filter Pokemon by type
-- 📄 View detailed info including:
+- View detailed info including:
   - Types
   - Height & Weight
   - Base Experience
-  - Number of Moves
+  - Moves
+  - Abilities

-## ⚙️ Tech Stack
+##  Tech Stack

 - [React 19](https://reactjs.org/)
 - [Vite](https://vitejs.dev/)